-Looking like they have a little more “meat” on them, they are considered a dual purpose breed.
-This simply means they are good for dairy and good for meat.
+Looking like they have a little more “meat” on them; they are considered a dual-purpose breed.
+This means they are good for dairy and good for meat.

-Because of the cross, some Kinder goats may have airplane ears while others have the long pendulous hears like the Nubian.
-This all depends on the cross percentages and should have no bearing on their loudness.
+Because of the cross, some Kinder goats may have airplane ears while others have the long pendulous ears like the Nubian.
+This depends on the cross percentages and should not affect their loudness.

-When choosing a goat as a pet, you really need to take cuteness out of the picture.
-Know just what the end result is going to be before you head out to take a look at the cute and cuddly kids.
+When choosing a goat as a pet, you need to take cuteness out of the picture.
+Know just what the end result will be before you head out to look at the cute and cuddly kids.

-This will save you a lot of frustration knowing just exactly what you are buying before you bring it home.
+This will save you a lot of frustration knowing exactly what you are buying before bringing it home.

 Before I leave you, let’s go over quickly just what you need to house and care for your new friend.

-Most goats will need to be kept outside and for that reason, you will need a shelter of some kind.
+Most goats will need to be kept outside, so you will need a shelter of some kind.
 Depending on where you live will determine the complexity of their housing.

 If you live in a year-round warm climate, then a lean too that will allow them to get out of the wind and rain will do just fine.

-Goats LOVE to graze and having an area for them to do so safely will be good not only for them but for you as well.
-I mentioned above their very curious nature, so having a fenced in area that compliments in size the amount the goats that you have is key.
+Goats LOVE to graze, and having an area for them to do so safely will be good for them and you.
+I mentioned their very curious nature above, so having a fenced-in area that compliments the size of the goats you have is key.

-When feeding goats you will want to take into consideration the breed that you have.
+When feeding goats, you will want to take into consideration the breed that you have.
 This will determine the type of feed you need to give.
-Goats do not require grain to survive and if you are feeding them adequate and good quality hay along with a healthy area to graze, your grain requirements should be used only as needed.
-Milking and/or kidding are two reasons when grain may need to be used.
+Goats do not require grain to survive, and if you are feeding them adequate and good quality hay along with a healthy area to graze, your grain requirements should be used only as needed.
+Milking and/or kidding are two reasons grain may need to be used.

 There is nothing more rewarding than having goats on a homestead or small family farm.
-A friendly and comical animal they have the benefit of delicious milk, cheese, butter, and soap that really makes them a plus to any family.
+A friendly and comical animal, they have the benefit of delicious milk, cheese, butter, and soap, which makes them a plus to any family.